Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Model and Methodology

 \subsection{Energy level diagram}

 Before solving the Ni$_3$O$_{14}$ cluster, we first consider the atomic limit to determine the hole distribution and the corresponding energies.
-Similar to La$_3$Ni$_2$O$_7$, the building block of La$_4$Ni$_3$O$_{10}$ is $d^8$, which is taken as the energy reference.
+Similarly to La$_3$Ni$_2$O$_7$, the nominal ground-state configuration of the Ni ions in La$_4$Ni$_3$O$_{10}$ is $d^8$, which is taken as the energy reference.

 We start from the definition of the Hubbard interaction

 and the onsite energy of the $d$ orbital in the hole language

 Using Eqs.~(\ref{eq_U}) and (\ref{eq_onsite}), we obtain the following